Bog Synchronicities

 Bog / God / Dog

 In Proto-Slavic, bog (bogъ) means “god.”
-The Indo-European root, with cognates in Sankrit and Avestan, the liturgical language of zoroastrianism, is associated with wealth, apportionment, and share — what is distributed among a people.
+The Indo-European root, with cognates in Sankrit and Avestan, the liturgical language of Zoroastrianism, is associated with wealth, apportionment, and share — what is distributed among a people.

 God as Bog as what is preserved, as the land of the dead.